 Users prefer Pleasant Password Server with a KeePass client!

-Password Server supports authenticating with DUO utilizing a RADIUS proxy server server as a Two-Factor Provider, and allows use of DUO Push technology.
+Password Server supports authenticating with DUO with a RADIUS proxy as a Two-Factor Provider, and allows use of the DUO Push technology.

 Password Server Configuration

 - Users are able to authenticate through a single-step logon procedure able to output text into a web form.
 For example, a static password or most One-Time Password (OTP) Providers will be sufficient.

 Users with the same username in Password Server as they have in RADIUS.
 This will likely be the case if both Password Server and RADIUS are importing from the same LDAP server.

 In Password Server itself, the configuration is simple.

 - Go to Users and Roles > Manage Policies and click the name of the user policy containing the users you want to authenticate against RADIUS.

 - Scroll down to Two Factor Policy and look for RADIUS in the configuration list.
 Click the [Configure] link in that row.

 - Using the details required by RSA SecurID, fill in the fields: